One Man's Family

 One Man's Family is an American radio soap opera, heard for almost three decades, from 1932 to 1959.
 Created by Carlton E. Morse, it was the longest-running uninterrupted dramatic serial in the history of American radio.
 Television versions of the series aired in prime time from 1949 to 1952 and in daytime from 1954 to 1955.

 Radio

-One Man's Family debuted as a radio series on April 29, 1932 in Los Angeles, Seattle and San Francisco, moving to the full West Coast NBC network the following month, sponsored by Snowdrift and Wesson Oil.
+One Man's Family debuted as a radio series on April 29, 1932, in Los Angeles, Seattle and San Francisco, moving to the full West Coast NBC network the following month, sponsored by Snowdrift and Wesson Oil.
 On May 17, 1933, it expanded to the full coast-to-coast NBC network as the first West Coast show heard regularly on the East Coast.
-The show was broadcast as a weekly half-hour series (1933-1950) [sustained by Standard Brands from 1935 through 1949], then shifted to daily 15-minute installments, initially originating from the studios of San Francisco radio station KPO, NBC's flagship station for the West Coast, eventually moving to Los Angeles.
+The show was broadcast as a weekly half-hour series (1933-1950) [sustained by Standard Brands from 1935 through 1949], then shifted to daily 15-minute installments, initially originating in the studios of San Francisco radio station KPO, NBC's flagship station for the West Coast, eventually moving to Los Angeles.

+The program's nationwide expansion came after NBC executives began receiving letters from people in the eastern part of the United States saying that they were staying up until 1 a.m. to hear the broadcasts from the West Coast.
+The network conducted a trial series of broadcasts from Schenectady, and when an episode was omitted one night, "a flood of telephone calls swamped the switchboard".
+Going nationawide meant adding a broadcast at 5:30 p.m.
+Pacific Time each Wednesday while the West Coast broadcasts continued as usual.